God’s Plan and The Three Rebellions

 Against Babel’s scattering, Jesus ushers in the Great Commission to reclaims the nations (Acts 2; Matthew 28:18–20).

-Kings and priests to our God (Revelation 5:10).
+A Kings and priests to our God (Revelation 1:6, 5:10), exercising leadership, authority and mercy.

 The three rebellions tried to derail God’s plan, but they could not stop it.
 From chaos to order, from darkness to light, from rebellion to redemption—God’s plan has always been to have a family who would reign with Him in love.